New Student Orientation FAQ

 Here's everything you need to know about the NSO schedule.

-Here's everything you'll need for New Student Orientation.
+Here's everything you need to bring for NSO.